JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 ### How to interpret frame-classification accuracy on the validation set?

-The second metric from acoustic model training is frame-classification accuracy on a held-out validation set.
+The second metric from Acoustic Model training is frame-classification accuracy on a held-out validation set.
 You will find this information in the log files of the type: `compute_prob_valid.*.log` (same files as mentioned above.)

-**Frame-classification accuracy on the held-out validation set is the metric you want to optimize in DNN acoustic model training.** It represents how well your acoustic model is able to classify data that it never saw before.
+**Frame-classification accuracy on the held-out validation set is the metric you want to optimize in DNN Acoustic Model training.** It represents how well your Acoustic Model is able to classify data that it never saw before.
 There is no chance that the model “memorized” this data.

 Getting bad accuracy on validation data can mean two things: (1) there’s a problem with your data, and/or (2) there’s a problem with your model.
 If you’re using off-the-shelf code from Kaldi, you probably don’t have issues in your model.
 You might have to change the size of the model, but that’s all.
 What’s more often the issue is the data.
 You might have too little data, too noisy of data, or you might have mis-labeled data.
 Your mis-labeled data could mean that (1) the human transcriber did a bad job writing down all the correct words spoken in the audio, (2) the phonetic dictionary has incorrect pronunciations for words, or (3) the GMM-HMM system did a bad job aligning data to monophones or triphones.